Accessibility statement for Jisc involve

 How we tested this website

 An in-depth accessibility audit conducted was completed in August 2019.
-The results of the audit are being used to build a new, more accessible theme.
+The results of the audit were used to build a new, more accessible theme in May 2020.

 What we’re doing to improve accessibility